-Hunting seasons are generally pretty short, but that’s no reason that you can’t go out into the woods and have fun the rest of the year.
-In addition to land maintenance, scouting and practicing your woodcraft skills, there is a relatively new form of outdoor activity that combines the social aspect of the internet with the fun of adventuring through the woods.
+Hunting seasons are generally pretty short, and that’s no reason that you can’t go out into the woods and have fun the rest of the year.
+In addition to land maintenance, scouting and practicing your woodcraft skills, there is a relatively new form of outdoor activity combining the social aspect of the internet with the fun of adventuring through the woods.

 GPS devices aren’t just for navigating your car.
-As the price of a handheld GPS unit continues to fall, geocaching is rapidly becoming one of the more popular outdoor sports, and nearly anyone can participate in it.
+As the price of a handheld GPS unit continues to fall, geocaching is rapidly becoming one of the more popular outdoor sports and nearly anyone can participate in it.
 Geocaching involves hunting for caches that have been hidden by other geocachers in interesting or scenic locations.
 For the most part, it’s not a competition, though some participants like to be the “First-to-Find” newly hidden geocaches.

 - Of course, there are nicer units out there.
 The Garmin Rino GPS unit combines GMRS or FRS radios with a very advanced GPS unit.
 With the Rino, you can team up with other people using similar units and share your location on the map display.
 Of course, even if your buddy doesn’t have a Rino device, you can still use the radio feature with any FRS or GMRS compatible radio system.

 Not all caches are created equal.
-Some are located in remote locations that have rough terrain and require searchers to hike miles over rough terrain in order to locate the cache, while others are easy to find in urban locations.
+Some are located in remote locations that have rough terrain and require searchers to hike miles over rough terrain to locate the cache, while others are easy to find in urban locations.
 There are probably dozens of geocaches within a couple of miles from your own home!

 Geocaching is also a fantastic way to work on your orienteering skills and practice using a map and compass.
-GPS units are fantastic devices, but they still require batteries, a clear view of the sky and a functional satellite network in order to work properly.
+GPS units are fantastic devices, and they still require batteries, a clear view of the sky and a functional satellite network to work properly.
 Lose any one of these three things and you’re stuck using a traditional map and compass.

 Whether you’re just out enjoying nature, or hunting a well hidden geocache, a handheld GPS unit is a great little tool to have when you’re out in the field.